Why The Ruffled Purse

 Are you new to sewing?

-This series of 12 articles and lessons begin with guidance to help you through the process of finding a sewing machine.
+This series of 12 articles and lessons begins with guidance to help you through the process of finding a sewing machine.
 After that, you gain a foundational understanding of how your sewing machine works, sewing basics, and what you need to do to take care of your machine.
 The Get Ready to Sew! series wraps up with helpful tips to create a sewing space.

 Do you know how to sew?